codename-rkn/installer/README.md

    1. [Acquire a license activation key](https://ecsypno.com/)  -- if you haven't already done so for a previous release.

 You can now run Codename RKN by using the executables under the `bin/` directory.

-For a CLI scan you can run `bin/rkn URL`.

 For more information please consult the [documentation](https://documentation.ecsypno.com/rkn/).